Scams and Phishing

 • other fake reasons for not being able to move or get money (for example, due to illness, broken means of transport, problems with the police, etc.).

-Sometimes, to increase credibility, the scammer accompanies the request for money with attachments (email or via chat) depicting company badges and (obviously false) contracts awarded, in Eni’s name.
+Sometimes, to increase credibility, the scammer accompanies the request for money with attachments (email or via chat) depicting company badges and (obviously false) contracts awarded, in Eni’s name, or providing specific times for starting and ending the project, and therefore the reimbursement of the amount.

-Often all this happens after the scammer has previously established a romantic relationship - usually via social networks - with the victim.
-This is why the scheme of this scam is also known as "Romance scam".
+Often all this happens after the scammer has previously established a personal relationship – usually via social networks or via phone/email – with the victim.
+In some cases, the relationship might also be romantic, hence this fraudulent scheme is also known as "Romance scam".

 The presence of these elements indicates a possible fraud.
 Report it to the Authorities.